Your browser is not supported or outdated so some features of the site might not be available.

 -36.18 dB

 There have been a few user reports that after updating the headphones to firmware update 2.4.4, the headphones make a clicking noise in the left ear cup while in idle mode (power on and ANC on, but no audio playing).
-After updating our headphones to this firmware, we didn't hear any clicking sounds, regardless of whether was audio playing or not.
-However, if you've experienced this issue, please let us know in the discussion section below.
+After updating our headphones to this firmware, we didn't hear any clicking sounds, regardless of whether audio was playing.
+However, if you've experienced this issue, please let us know in the discussions.

 8.2